vmware-tanzu/velero/design/multiple-arch-build-with-windows.md

 ## Local Build

+For local build, two values of `--output` parameter for `docker buildx build` are supported:
-For local build, the images are only built for the platform (`<os>/<arch>`) as same as the building env.
+- `docker`: a docker format image is built, but the image is only built for the platform (`<os>/<arch>`) as same as the building env.
 E.g., when building from linux-amd64 env, a single manifest of linux-amd64 is created regardless how the input parameters are configured.
-For local build, the `--output` parameter for `docker buildx build` is always `docker`.
+- `tar`: one or more images are built as tarballs according to the input platform (`<os>/<arch>`) parameters.
+Specifically, one tarball is generated for each platform.
+The build process is the same with the `Build Separate Manifests` of `Push Build` as detailed below.
+Merely, the `--output` parameter diffs, as `type=tar;dest=<tarball generated path>`.
+The tarball is generated to the `_output` folder and named with the platform info, e.g., `_output/velero-main-linux-amd64.tar`.

 ## Push Build